Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Model details and thermoelectric transport equations in the non-linear response regime

+In this section, by the scattering formalism, we study the different thermoelectric regimes of transport through a two-terminal mesoscopic electronic system characterized by a peaked sharp transmission coefficient ${\mathcal T}(E)$, where $E$ is the electron energy.
+Lorentzian resonances and antiresonances, and Fano transmission profiles, which mimic more realistic situations including quantum interference effects and level broadening due to coupling with reservoirs~\cite{Ferry2009,Datta1997,Datta2005,Dubi2011} are not treated here.

-Following a well established convention, we assume without loss of generality that the temperature of the left reservoir is hotter than the one of the right reservoir, namely $T_L > T_R$; no a priori assumption is done on the chemical potentials $\mu_L , \mu_R$ of the particle reservoirs.
+We assume without loss of generality, that the temperature of the left reservoir is hotter than the one of the reservoir, namely $T_{\rm L} > T_{\rm R}$.
+No a priori assumption is done on the chemical potentials $\mu_{\rm L} $ and $\mu_{\rm R}$ of the particle reservoirs.